jssimporter/python-jss/Upgrading_to_python-jss-2.0.md

 - `JSSObjectFactory` has been retired.
 Indirectly created objects using the `JSSObjectFactory` should be converted to use either the `JSS` constructor / search methods or the class itself.
+- The following exception classes have been replaced with `TypeError`:
+	- `JSSUnsupportedSearchMethodError`
+	- `JSSUnsupportedFileType`
+	- `JSSFileUploadParameterError`
+- `JSSMethodNotAllowedError` is now called `MethodNotAllowedError`.